rmnmrgrd/RepData_PeerAssessment1/PA1_template.md

 ```
 Around 13% of the values are NA.

 Let's imput them by calculating the mean for that 5-minute interval.
+We also mark each day as "weekday" or "weekend".

 ```r